TJBlackman/Reddit-Karma-Farmer/README.md

 The post script will gather recent News articles from Google and post a link to them on the appropriate subreddit.
 The `src/assets/post-categories.js` file contains pairs of search terms and subreddits.
 Execute this action by setting `PROGRAM_ACTION=1` in your .env file.

-###### Top Level Comment on Rising Post | PROGRAM_ACTION = 2
+##### Top Level Comment on Rising Post | PROGRAM_ACTION = 2

 This comment script is designed to find a random rising post, and leave a top level comment on that post.
 The `src/assets/comment-on-post-phrases.js` file contains the list of phrases that this script will cycle through and use in it's comments.
 Execute this action by setting `PROGRAM_ACTION=2` in your .env file.

-###### Comment on Top Level Comment on rising Post | PROGRAM_ACTION = 3
+##### Comment on Top Level Comment on rising Post | PROGRAM_ACTION = 3

 This Comment script is designed to find the top rated comment on a rising post, and then simply agree with that comment.
 The `src/assets/comment-on-comment-phrases.js` file contains a list of phrases that is cycled through when commenting.
+Finally, the program will evaluate your previous comments for downvoted comments in the negative vote range, and delete those comments to prevent more downvotes.
 Execute this action by setting `PROGRAM_ACTION=3` in your .env file.

 ### Requirements